nsidc/tech-radar/README.md

 ## Acknowledgements

-- Our Tech Radar is inspried by and derived from the [Thoughtworks Tech Radar](https://www.thoughtworks.com/radar).
+- Our Tech Radar is inspired by and derived from the [Thoughtworks Tech Radar](https://www.thoughtworks.com/radar).